A new study suggests umbilical cord stem cells found in the cord of new born babies implanted into Covid patients could improve survival chances.

 Researchers say the treatment appears to be safe.
 They also believe the findings could lead to treatments for type 1 diabetes.

-Dr Camillo Ricordi, director of the Diabetes Research Institute (DRI) and Cell Transplant Center at the University of Miami Miller School of Medicine said:
+Dr Camillo Ricordi, director of the Diabetes Research Institute (DRI) and Cell Transplant Centre at the University of Miami Miller School of Medicine said:

 “It was a double-blind study.
 Doctors and patients didn’t know what was infused.